 How does ransomware work?

 Ransomware is malware that infiltrates your computer via vulnerabilities in the operating system, or when you open a malicious email or attachment.
 Based on the type of malware used to infect the system, your files are either encrypted or your desktop, apps and files are frozen.

 In either case, the result is that you can no longer access your data.

 The attackers then demand that you pay a sum of money to regain control of your files.

 At least in theory, pay the ransom and you’ll be given a decryption key you can use to unlock your files or re-activate your desktop.
 Fail to pay and your files may be deleted.

 A ‘crack’ in Windows let WannaCry in

 According to the US National Security Agency (NSA), WannaCry exploited an inherent vulnerability in Microsoft’s Windows operating system.
 Once the malware had infiltrated one computer, it quickly infected the entire business network.

-Although Microsoft patched the security weakness in the latest versions of its operating system, older versions – such as Windows XP and Windows Server 2003 – were left open to attack.
+Although Microsoft patched the security weakness in the latest versions of its operating system, older versions were open to attack.
+For example, Windows XP and Windows Server 2003.

 The software giant has since resolved the issue across its entire Windows suite.
 Of course, that doesn’t mean attackers won’t find other security vulnerabilities to exploit.